Brazil: Ninth Grade Graduation

 Grandma Nana’s Corner

-For several years I have been looking for an opportunity to visit Cantinho da VovĂł Naná (Grandma Nana’s Corner – named after the woman who donated the original house and land), in IbiritĂ©, Minas Gerais, Brazil.
+For several years I have been looking for an opportunity to visit Cantinho da Vovó Naná (Grandma Nana’s Corner – named after the woman who donated the original house and land), in Ibirité, Minas Gerais, Brazil.
 My opportunity came in August.
-This child development center is also located in an area plagued by drug trafficking. … Read more
+This child development center is also located in an area plagued by drug trafficking.
+Grandma Nana’s Corner is a place of refuge.
+The children are offered excellent nutrition, age-appropriate education by a caring staff, and the knowledge of our Savior, Jesus Christ.
+This is another ministry where a child’s participation greatly reduces his or her risk of sexual abuse and forced labor in drug trafficking.
+Sponsorship for these at-risk children changes their world.

 Amazing Ministry to Children

 I spent two days at Todo Mundo Feliz (Everyone’s Happy) in late August.
-This top-notch child development center was started by the Mirandopolis Free Methodist Church in SĂŁo Paulo, Brazil.
+This top-notch child development center was started by the Mirandopolis Free Methodist Church in São Paulo, Brazil.
 It was deliberately established right on the edge of a slum area where drug traffickers are the law.
-Todo Mundo Feliz (TMF) was begun in … Read more
+Todo Mundo Feliz (TMF) was begun in 2002.
+It later gained funding through the local municipality of Santo André and now also has a partnership with ICCM as a Connected Community with Cape Coral Community Church (FL).
+At the time of my visit, 151 children were enrolled, not a few of whose parents are involved with drugs.
+Younger children spend the whole day at TMF.
+Older children spend half a day, and the other half attending public school.

 A Sponsor’s Blessing